People tell you, “You oughta write a book!”

 - You want to leave a legacy for your family—a story about your life or a family business

-Deciding why you want to write can also help you figure out what you want to write.
-I often speak with aspiring authors who have an experience they want to share—overcoming hardship or a rough childhood, for instance.
-This could be a memoir.
+Deciding why you want to write can also help you decide what you want to write.
+I often speak with aspiring authors who have an experience they want to share—overcoming hardship or an abusive childhood, for instance.
+This could be the focus of a memoir.
 But if they try to extract “lessons” for the reader, they’re straying into self-help territory.
 Trying to blend self-help or how-to with a memoir is challenging for the writer and the reader.
 Best to pick a lane.
-Your memoir may have many lessons, but your reader will take their lessons from a story well told.
+Your reader will take their lessons from a well-told story.

 If you want to teach or share in a self-help or how-to book, present your content—program, best practices, techniques—in clear and simple language, in a well-organized format.
 Your personal struggles and triumphs are best left for the preface or introduction.
-This doesn’t mean your book is soulless, a few personal and professional anecdotes, when they support the argument of the book, are always welcome.
+This doesn’t mean your book is soulless, a few personal and professional anecdotes, when they support the argument of the book, can warm the tone of a book.

 Regardless of the genre in which you are writing, the worst reason to write any book is, “to get rich from the sales.”
 This road leads to disappointment.